ViniciusTheCoder/Rent-X-api/README.md

 ## Greetins, ma friend !!!

-> This is the RentX API, just read it the bellow commands.
+> This is the RentX API, just read it the bellow command.

 > To correctly use the RentX in your emulator, you'll need to run this api by the following command: